Skip to main content Skip to footer content

 Fall 2015-Spring 2020: Co-facilitator of LGBTQ Safe Zone Training Program, Kingsborough Community College.

-Spring 2013-Present: Member of Society for Qualitative Inquiry in Psychology (SQIP)
+Spring 2013-Present: Member of the Society for Qualitative Inquiry in Psychology (SQIP)

 Fall 2013: Co-chair, with Dr. Michelle Fine, of the inaugural conference for the Society for Qualitative Inquiry in Psychology (SQIP).